Rex Cramphorn

-Rex Roy Cramphorn (sometimes identified by the variant Cramphorne) (10 January 1941 – 22 November 1991) was an Australian theatre director, costume designer, theatre critic, theorist and translator, active in the 1970s and 1980s.
+Rex Roy Cramphorn (sometimes identified by the variant Cramphorne) (10 January 1941 – 22 November 1991) was an Australian theatre director, playwright, costume designer, theatre critic, theorist and translator, active in the 1970s and 1980s. additional he also served as an assistant stage manager and lighting and set designer.

 Freelance director and theatre critic

 Cramphorn was one of a generation of theatre directors who emerged in Australia in the 1960s.
-He aspired to establish a permanent Australian performance ensemble, multi-skilled and committed, such as had been done by the Polish theatre guru Jerzy Grotowski with whom he worked for a time, but there was not the audience, the assured funding nor the interest in Cramphorn's preference for non-commercial projects to achieve this.
+He aspired to establish a permanent Australian performance ensemble, multi-skilled and committed, such as had been done by the Polish theatre director Jerzy Grotowski with whom he worked for a time, but there was not the audience, the assured funding nor the interest in Cramphorn's preference for non-commercial projects to achieve this.

 As a freelance director he was involved in some 55 theatre productions around Australia in the 1970s and 1980s.
 He was resident director at Melbourne's Playbox Theatre in the early 1980s.